 According to the American Diabetes Association, more than 37 million Americans are living with diabetes, and nearly one-quarter of those have no idea they have the condition.
-For residents of Wilmington, North Carolina, Umar Bowers, MD, Tiffany Bowers, FNP-C, and Sandy Taylor, FNP-C, of Dawson Med offer top-quality diabetes screening and management.
+For residents of Wilmington, North Carolina, Umar Bowers, MD, Tiffany Bowers, FNP-C, Caitlin Jacobs, FNP-C, and Sandy Taylor, FNP-C, of Dawson Med offer top-quality diabetes screening and management.
 Call or click today to schedule a visit.

 Diabetes is a chronic disease in which your body is unable to properly convert food into energy.
 To understand diabetes, it helps to think about how nutrients make their way into your cells.

 When you eat, a portion of that food is converted into a type of sugar called glucose, which acts as a type of fuel.
 Glucose enters your bloodstream and travels to cells throughout your body.
 In order for glucose to gain access through the cell walls, however, a special hormone called insulin is necessary.

 Insulin is manufactured in your pancreas.
 Without adequate levels, your cells can’t get the fuel they need to thrive, and glucose builds up in your bloodstream.

 People with Type 1 diabetes have an autoimmune condition that prevents their pancreas from creating insulin.
 Without supplemental insulin, this form of diabetes is deadly.

 By far the more common type of diabetes, people with Type 2 diabetes either can’t make enough insulin or can’t make proper use of the insulin that is produced.
 This form of diabetes is linked to lifestyle choices such as being overweight and living a sedentary lifestyle.

 There are also less common forms of diabetes, including a type that sometimes develops during pregnancy and usually clears up after childbirth.